OfficeDev/O365-ASPNETMVC-Start/README.md

    3. On the sign-in dialog box, enter the user name and password for your Office 365 tenant.
 We recommend that you use your Office 365 Developer Site.
 Often, this user name will follow the pattern <your-name>@<tenant-name>.onmicrosoft.com.
 If you do not have a developer site, you can get a free Developer Site as part of your MSDN Benefits or sign up for a free trial.
 Be aware that the user must be a Tenant Admin user—but for tenants created as part of an Office 365 Developer Site, this is likely to be the case already.
 Also developer accounts are usually limited to one sign-in.
    4. After you're signed in, you will see a list of all the services.
 Initially, no permissions will be selected, as the app is not registered to consume any services yet.
    5. To register for the services used in this sample, choose the following permissions, and select the Permissions link to set the following permissions:
-	- (Calendar) – Have full access to users’ calendar and Read users' calendars
+	- (Calendar) – Have full access to users’ calendar
-	- (Contacts) – Have full access to users’ contacts and Read users' contacts
+	- (Contacts) – Have full access to users’ contacts
-	- (Mail) - Send mail as a user, Read and write access to users' mail, and Read users' mail
+	- (Mail) - Send mail as a user and Read and write access to users' mail
+	- (Files) - Edit or delete users' files.
 	- (Users and Groups) – Enable sign-on and read users’ profiles
    6. Choose the App Properties link in the Services Manager window.
 Make this app available to a Single Organization.
    7. After clicking OK in the Services Manager window, assemblies for connecting to Office 365 REST APIs will be added to your project.